-“Through BC Hydro’s dam safety program we are always looking at our facilities to determine the need for upgrades,” BC Hydro’s Stephen Watson says in a press release.
+“Through BC Hydro’s dam safety program we are always looking at our facilities to determine the need for upgrades,” BC Hydro’s Stephen Watson says.
 “The two intake gates at the tunnel entrance were reviewed in 2009 and were found to be in poor condition.
 We are in the process of replacing those gates, and related equipment, this summer.
 This project is about improved safety certified worker access, less seepage in the tunnel, to the better inspection and maintenance of the downstream Ladore facilities.”

 BC Hydro says there are two main components to the project.
 The first was to design and build the two new gates.
 The second component is the installation of the new gates along with new controls and building enclosure over the hoist mechanism.
 This would include the removal and disposal of the existing gates and related equipment.
 Canmech Industries was awarded the work to manufacture the gates, and Brymark Installations was awarded the rest of project work as the lead contractor.

 Some of the other project subcontractors include RKM, Walco, Houle Electric, and Coast Cutting and Coring.
 About a dozen workers are on the site each day.
 Some of the workers not from Campbell River are staying in the ThunderBird RV Park at Tyee Spit.